xin-hedera/hedera-mirror-node/docs/database/bootstrap.md

    kill -TERM -- -$(cat bootstrap.pid)
    ```

-   - Sends the `SIGTERM` signal to the entire process group.
+   - Sends the `SIGTERM` signal to the entire process group identified by the PID in `bootstrap.pid`.
-   - Allows the script and all its background processes to perform cleanup and exit gracefully.
+   - Allows the script and all its background processes to perform cleanup (including removing temporary DB objects and files) and exit gracefully.

 2. **If the Script Doesn't Stop, Force Termination of the Process Group:**